topst-development/Documentation/Single Board Computer/G Model/D3-G/Available Applications/Use Cases with the D3-G Board.md

 #### Step 3.
 How to execute
-The following Python script shows how to directly control the MAX7219 via /dev/spidev3.0 using low-level fcntl calls.
+The following Python script shows how to directly control the MAX7219 through /dev/spidev3.0 using low-level fcntl calls.
 This method is suitable for devices without external SPI libraries:
 ```
 #!/usr/bin/env python3